declension/squeeze-alexa/HOWTO.md

     python bin/local_test.py

 If you get some stuff about what's playing and next, we're good to go!

-If you get an exception - try to see what the message is.
+**Update**: `local_test.py` can now diagnose _some_ common connection problems :smile: